wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 <p></p>

-**[A.3.3.p1.6]** Can you  come up with a simple scenario (e.g., 2 workers and 2 tasks) for which none of the strategies above is optimal.
+**[A.3.3.p1.6]** Can you  come up with a simple scenario (e.g., 2 workers and 2 tasks) for which none of the strategies above is optimal?
 In other words, you can easily come up with a solution that is better than that of all the strategies.

 <div class="ui accordion fluid">